Cinnamon: 8 Health Benefits, Uses, Nutrition, Risks

 6. Anti-Diabetic Effect

-7. Potential of Beneficial Effect on Neurodegenerative Diseases
+7. Potential Beneficial Effect on Neurodegenerative Diseases

 8. Fights Bacterial and Fungal Infections